 Consumption of nuts such as almonds, pistachios, walnuts etc, like fish, contains omega 3, vitamin E and fatty acids, which are well-known nutrients to improve eye health.
 Regulated consumption of these nuts will prove to be beneficial for the eyes!

-Besides consumption of nutrients to improve eye health, one also needs to consider other aspects such as keeping eyes clean by washing them regularly.
+Besides the consumption of nutrients to improve eye health, one also needs to consider other aspects such as keeping eyes clean by washing them regularly.

 Milk and yogurt are also good for health.
 Dairy products contain vitamins and zinc.